Hits Radio Oxfordshire

-Previously known under a variety of names and formats since its inception in 1997 (see history), most recently Glide FM, the station launched in its current incarnation on 20 August 2013.
+Previously known under a variety of names and formats since its inception in 1997 (see history), most recently Jack 3 Chill, the station launched in its current incarnation on 29 October 2023.

-Before moving to Eynsham, Oxfordshire in March 2019, the station was based at 270 Woodstock Road in north Oxford - formerly the site of Six TV - The Oxford Channel.
+Before moving to Eynsham, Oxfordshire in March 2019, the station was based at 270 Woodstock Road in north Oxford – formerly the site of Six TV – The Oxford Channel.

-As of September 2022, the station broadcasts to a weekly audience of 15,000, according to RAJAR.
+As of September 2024, the station broadcasts to a weekly audience of 27,000, according to RAJAR.
+Jack 2 Hits DAB feed closed on 30 October 2023.